a blog by Nolah Sleep...

 Remember, thread count is just one metric of bed sheet quality; you shouldn't choose a set of bed sheets based on this number alone.
 That said, you can use these general guidelines to point you in the right direction:

 The Knit or Weave

 Knitting and weaving are two ways to construct a fabric from threads.
 While knits interloop a continuous thread to create a fabric, woven fabrics interlace multiple horizontal and vertical threads.
 You often see knit sweaters and blankets, but bed sheets (with the exception of jersey sheets) typically use woven fabrics.
 We'll discuss the different types of weaves and their properties in the next section.

 Many people prefer heavier, cozier bedding in the winter and lightweight bedding during the warmer months.
 If you live in a cold climate but don't like thick sheets, you can always opt for standard bed sheets paired with a heftier comforter.
-If you often feel frozen at night and need maximum warmth, you can double down with thick sheets made with a heavy material like flannel or fleece.

 On the subject of hot and cold climates, you should also consider how well your bed sheets will keep you comfortable, independent of your environment.
 It's not just the weather outside and the air surrounding you in your room that makes you feel hot or cold at night—your own body heat and perspiration also play a critical role.